 What can you do to make your child sleep better?

 Just like adults, some kids are ‘better’ sleepers than others.
-However, there are always things that you can do as a parent to ensure your child gets plenty of opportunity for quality sleep.
+However, there are always things that you can do as a parent to ensure your child gets plenty of opportunities for quality sleep.
 You can create a healthy sleep routine so that your child’s brain gets used to the method and falls asleep quickly.

 Also, one of the critical things to make sure your baby gets good sleep is to remove all the obstacles that are preventing him from that.
 For example, if the baby is hungry or thirsty, then he won’t sleep well.
 Here are 12 reasons why your baby might be waking up throughout the night (and solutions for that).

 Do you have a specific sleep tip that helps your child sleep better?
 Share it in the comments so we can all learn from it!